-Building upon the ILO's experience in Timor-Leste, a replication of the embedded approach in other fragile settings is worth consideration.
-The present document is a mere stock taking exercise that provides selected insights, but is lacking comprehensive step-by-step technical guidance and a corresponding organisational strategy that could inform the replication of the embedded approach in another fragile setting.
+Building upon the ILO's experience in Timor-Leste, replication of the embedded approach in other fragile settings is worth consideration.
+The present document is a mere stock-taking exercise that provides selected insights, but lacks comprehensive step-by-step technical guidance and a corresponding organisational strategy that could inform the replication of the embedded approach in other fragile settings.